sattwik-sahu/oakd-vio-zmq/README.md

     ```

 > [!WARNING]
-> Known issues include the VIO output to get stuck at the identity matrix.
-This is possibly an issue with the [`RTABMapVIO` node in `depthai`]
+> Known issues include the VIO output getting stuck at the identity matrix.
+This is possibly an issue with the [`RTABMapVIO` node in `depthai`](https://docs.luxonis.com/software-v3/depthai/examples/rvc2/vslam/rtab_map_vio/).